Battle of Changsha (1941–1942): Japanese retreat

-The 20th and 58th corps of the Sichuan Army were stationed in Yingzhu Mountain (影珠山), blocking the 3rd and 6th divisions retreat.
+The 20th and 58th Corps of the Sichuan Army were stationed in Yingzhu Mountain (影珠山), blocking the 3rd and 6th divisions' retreat.
 The 9th independent mixed brigade, which were ordered to support the retreat, formed a mixed battalion to launch a surprise night attack at Yingzhu Mountain.
-The mixed battalion consisted of 150-160 troops of the 1st company, about 60 troops of the 4th company, an artillery platoon, a portion of the communications squad, and medics.
-It was led by the commander of the 1st company, Shigeru Yamazaki, of the 40th independent infantry battalion.
-At the night of the 8th, they began to make their move, attacking the command posts of the new 10th division and 58th corps from the northern side of Yingzhu Mountain.
-By the early hours of January 9, the mixed battalion had reached the summit and planted the Japanese flag.
-The special services company and a portion of the 30th regiment of the new 10th division and direct units of the 58th corps cooperated with the special services company, cavalry company, and a portion of the 400th regiment of the 134th division of the 20th corps to surround the mixed battalion.
+The mixed battalion consisted of 150-160 troops of the 1st Company, about 60 troops of the 4th Company, an artillery platoon, a portion of the communications squad, and medics.
+It was led by the commander of the 1st Company, Shigeru Yamazaki, of the 40th Independent Infantry Battalion.
+On the night of the 8th, they began to make their move, attacking the command posts of the new 10th Division and 58th Corps from the northern side of Yingzhu Mountain.
+By the early hours of 9 January, the mixed battalion had reached the summit and planted the Japanese flag.
+The special services company and a portion of the 30th regiment of the new 10th Division and direct units of the 58th Corps cooperated with the special services company, cavalry company, and a portion of the 400th Regiment of the 134th Division of the 20th Corps to surround the mixed battalion.
 By 10 a.m., ammunition had run out and the two sides engaged in hand-to-hand combat.
 Before his death, Captain Yamazaki ordered sergeant Saito to report to his superiors about the battle situation and their decision to fight to the death.
 After the sergeant was sent off, the remaining Japanese soldiers were killed in action or committed suicide.
 The 9th independent mixed brigade assumed most of Yamazaki's battalion were killed in action after receiving the report, but still made preparation in case some survived.
 On the 10th, the Japanese air force reported that only a large number of corpses were found on the high ground where the Japanese flag was planted yesterday.
 The Chinese also recorded killing more than 200 soldiers of the 9th independent mixed brigade at Yingzhu Mountain.
 The sacrifice of the mixed battalion and the actions of other units of the 9th independent mixed brigade ensured a safer retreat for the 3rd and 6th divisions passing through the mountain.